FAQ: Answers to common questions

 Most people are nervous about the rapids, but remember that they are really fun!
 They are Class 2, which means they are a little more than fast flowing water.
 Stones and other obstacles can be present.
 You need to be able to maneuver your kayak to be able to get down the river relatively dry.
 If you don’t have any rapids near where you live, go kayaking on a lake when it’s really windy.
 Practice kayaking with the waves coming in from the side, this is good practice.
 Participants in the RIVER CLASS must complete a three-hour whitewater assessment for Class I and II paddling and have a certificate to prove this, alternatively email us and motivate why your whitewater experience is so extensive that you don't need the assessment.
 We strongly recommend that first time whitewater paddlers attend an eight-hour whitewater kayaking course, but this is optional.
 Read more here.

 Yes!
-There are two portages in the RIVER CLASS and one in LAKE CLASSES.
+There are two portages in the RIVER CLASS and one in LAKE CLASSES (exception is LAKE CLASS Solo, where there is no portage).
 All participants must be able to carry their kayak themselves out of the water at the end of the course and leave it where indicated.
 All portages are about 300-500 metres.

 The water can be cold which you should take into consideration when deciding what to wear.
 Do you get cold easily?
 Take more clothes!
 Some people kayak in wetsuits, but remember that even if the water is cold, the air temperature can be warm.
 It can be a difficult decision, you know yourself what will work best for you.
 For those of you paddling on a surfski, remember to keep your legs warm as they’ll get wet.
 Don’t worry too much about what the elite athletes are wearing, think about what works for you.